EIVO/eivo-rails-sidekiq/README.md

 	$ rails g eivo:sidekiq:install

+You must use a dedicated Redis instance for sidekiq, more informations [here](http://www.mikeperham.com/2015/09/24/storing-data-with-redis/).

 ## License

 This project is released under the MIT license.
 See the LICENSE file for more info.